 The author has an in-depth knowledge of the illicit behaviour of the British upper class and paints a detailed picture of how greed, selfishness and a complete disregard for the values and ethics of society lead to the downfall of people.

 This book will make you question what success is all about and whether it leads to contentment as the stories of the many characters unfold.
 This is thought provoking tale as despite the huge difference in the siblings financial and social positions, both of them end up with money but neither of them have good reliable partners or simply and happy lives.

-One of the early reviews for The Ender
+One of the five star reviews for the book on Goodreads